Our Teachers

 Marina Costa-Jackson is an Italian-American soprano of international acclaim.
 She's a Met winner, an Operalia winner, and a 2016 graduate of the famed Academy of Vocal Arts in Philadelphia.
 Recently Marina was featured as Mimì (La bohème) at the Noorda Center of Performing Arts alongside local professionals and UVU students.
 She is a fabulous teacher and performer for those interested in the classical arts!

-General Voice, Classical, Latin Music, Musical Theatre
+Classical, Musical Theatre

-MM Vocal Performance, BYU
+MM Vocal Performance, Wichita State University

 Taci Miner